Getting investment for a new app is tough. Luckily there are a few things you can do to maximize chances of investment

 But perhaps the biggest challenge to successfully launching a mobile app is getting that first cash investment.

-According to Yahoo Flurry, consumers spend more than 90% of their mobile time using apps.
+It’s no wonder investors are wary of splashing the cash.
 Every month around 60,000 apps are added to the App store, but around 59% of those won’t generate enough revenue to break even on investment, says App Promo’s Annual Developer Survey.

-It’s safe to say that the mobile app market is one of the most competitive around.
+It’s up to you to convince investors that your app idea is in the 41% percent that pay dividends.
 Potential investors are more likely to take your app seriously if it’s already validated and user-tested, and they can try it out for themselves before handing over their cash.

 It’s tempting for product teams to try to impress by presenting an aesthetically perfect prototype but neglecting functionality; or by presenting tons of different app design options and confusing the investors as to what the design solution actually is.

 Find investors before app development gets under way